Fort Chambers / Poor Farm Site Planning

 A farm with rows of vegetables growing in a field and the historic Queen Anne style house behind.

-The City of Boulder is partnering with Tribal Representatives and involving community members to design an interpretive experience at the Fort Chambers / Poor Farm site to share history and provide spaces for learning and reflection.
-Thank you, for all the input and feedback.
+The City of Boulder is collaborating with Tribal Representatives and seeking input from community members to design an interpretive experience at the Fort Chambers / Poor Farm site.
+The interpretive experience will share the history surrounding the site and provide spaces for learning and reflection.

-The City of Boulder is partnering with Tribal Representatives and involving community members to design an interpretive experience at the Fort Chambers / Poor Farm site to share history and provide spaces for learning and reflection.
-Thank you, for all the input and feedback.
+The City of Boulder is collaborating with Tribal Representatives and seeking input from community members to design an interpretive experience at the Fort Chambers / Poor Farm site.
+The interpretive experience will share the history surrounding the site and provide spaces for learning and reflection.

 Share Your Fort Chambers / Poor Farm Story: